 The best time to visit Johannesburg is during the dry winter months of May to August, when the Highveld delivers clear blue skies, warm sunny days (15–22°C) and cool, crisp nights — ideal conditions for both city sightseeing and day trips to nearby game reserves.
 The summer months (November–February) bring Johannesburg's famous afternoon thunderstorms — dramatic, intense and usually short-lived — with warm, humid conditions between storms.
 Spring (September–October) and early autumn (March–April) are pleasant transitional periods worth considering.

 Johannesburg doesn't have a single tourism peak season in the way that Cape Town does, but school holidays (Easter in April, July school holidays, and September/October) see elevated domestic travel and higher hotel demand.
 The FNB Joburg Art Fair (October) and the Rand Show (Easter) attract significant visitors.
 December and January are busy for hotels as corporate travel winds down and leisure visitors increase, but this is also the summer wet season — not Johannesburg's finest weather period.
+They also overlap with the festive season and festive period, so early December is often easier if you want fewer crowds than the main holiday rush.

-Off-Peak / Low Season
+Best Time to Visit: Off-Peak / Low Season

-Shoulder Season Highlights
+Shoulder Season Highlights in Cape Town

 Weather Overview by Season

-Key Events
+Key Events During Whale Season

-The FNB Joburg Art Fair (October) is South Africa's premier contemporary art event.
+The FNB Joburg Art Fair (October) is one of South Africa's premier contemporary art events.
 The Jacaranda Festival in Pretoria (October) celebrates the spectacular purple blooming of the city's famous trees.
 The Rand Show at the Johannesburg Expo Centre (Easter) is South Africa's largest annual consumer exhibition.
 The Johannesburg International Mozart Festival (January) brings world-class classical music to the city.
 Heritage Day / National Braai Day (September 24) sees parks and gardens filled with community barbecues — one of South Africa's most genuinely cross-cultural celebrations.